 I cannot get through to the Friend of the Court (FOC) office by phone.
 Why?

 The office is required to use an interactive voice response system (IVR).
-The IVR is user-friendly and a caller may follow the prompts to be connected with the Michigan State Disbursement Unit (MiSDU) for account information, to request forms or may choose to connect to the local FOC to schedule an appointment with a caseworker.
+The IVR is user-friendly and a caller may follow the prompts to be connected with the Michigan State Disbursement Unit (MiSDU) for account information and to request forms.
+See the all access hours for your investigator.
 Please be advised that the office receives a high volume of calls daily and you may need to wait to speak to a receptionist.